mountaineerbr/shellChatGPT/man/README.md

 file is loaded as text PROMPT.

 With **vision models**, append the image file paths and possibly URLs at the end of the prompt.

 Make sure file paths containing spaces are backslash-escaped.

-*Filepaths* that contain white spaces may need backslash-escaping in some functions.

 #### Model and Capacity